yifeiy3/DeviceMonitor/README.md

 Additionally,
 - If you want to get access to all the location mode changes in the system in the analysis, create a location mode monitor device handler with `Devicehandler.groovy`,create a device using the device handler under `My Devices`, and finally create another smartapp to monitor the location mode with `LocModeMonitor.groovy`.
 - If you want to perform additional analysis corresponds to specific rules for the devices in the environment, create a rule file with each rule of the format corresponding to the rules example under `rules/rule.txt` in the directory, the supported format is listed below.
+To separate the key terms for us to parse each rule, note that they must be provided in all capitalized case.
 ```
     DO/DONT $deviceMethod THE $device WHEN $attribute OF $devicename IS $value AND $attri.....
     DO/DONT $deviceMethod ....
 WHEN LOCATION MODE IS $mode